As an Amazon Associate I earn from qualifying purchases.

-Once you make the filling, pour it into a partially baked pie shell to finish baking in the oven until the custard is set but still slightly jiggles in the middle.
-I like to top mine with toasted coconut for extra texture and flavor.
+The filling is first cooked on the stove and then poured into a partially baked pie shell to finish cooking in the oven.
+I like to top mine with toasted coconut for extra texture and even more coconut flavor.

 You can serve this pie warm, at room temperature, or chilled with a little whipped cream on top.
 It’s up to you!